-200 Abutment Fill
+200 Abutment Fill Units - EA

 This element is defined as the soil retained behind a concrete or steel abutment and includes the materials retaining the embankment such as non-monolithic concrete wing walls or other retaining wall system.
 The evaluation of the fill or retaining systems should not extend beyond 25 feet or the approach slab, whichever is greater.
-This element also includes abutment ends of cantilevered spans (formerly element 219).

 Normally structures have two abutments at grade.
 When bridges terminate at intermediate piers or in mid-span (not on the ground), then this element does not apply.
-In addition, WSDOT Element 200 is equivalent to and does not apply to structures with WSDOT Timber Abutment 216 (LF).
+In addition, WSDOT Element 200 is equivalent to and does not apply to structures with WSDOT Timber Abutment 216 (LF) or Cantilever Abutment Element 219 (EA).

-Erosion outside of the abutment/wingwalls can be documented in the notes but is not included in the evaluation or condition of the element.
+Erosion outside of the abutment/wingwalls can be documented in the notes, but is not included in the evaluation or condition of the element.

 - 1. Defects are superficial and have no effect on the structural capacity or performance of the fill. - 2.
 Number of abutments that have been repaired. - 3.
 Number of abutments with a fill problem which does not significantly affect the support of the traveled lanes.
-Deficiencies do not warrant analysis but may require repairs. - 4.
+Deficiencies do not warrant analysis, but may require repairs. - 4.
 Number of abutments with a fill problem in locations or quantity and has reduced the structural capacity of the soil to support the approach or roadway.
 It is a threat to traffic.
 Structural analysis is warranted or has determined repairs are essential to restore the full capacity of the element.

-202 Steel Column
+202 Steel Pile/Column

-This element defines a column or portion of a column constructed of structural steel visible for inspection.
+This element defines a column or column portion of a pile constructed of structural steel visible for inspection.

 - 1. Defects are superficial and have no effect on the structural capacity of the element. - 2.
-Number of columns with repairs such as: welded, bolted or riveted connections have been replaced; steel cracks or corrosion that has been mitigated or plated. - Number of columns with structural defects.
+Number of pile/columns with repairs such as: bolts or rivets have been replaced; cracks that have been drilled or plated. - 3.
+Number of pile/columns with structural defects.
 The defects do not significantly affect structural capacity.
-Deficiencies do not warrant analysis but may require repairs.
-Structural deficiencies are not limited to impact damage, connections with steel cracking, broken bolts, or measurable section loss due to corrosion (note the location and depth). - 4.
-Number of columns with damage.
-Locations or quantity of damage has reduced the structural capacity of the element or the bridge.
+Deficiencies do not warrant analysis, but may require repairs.
+Structural deficiencies are not limited to impact damage, cracks, broken bolts, or measurable section loss due to corrosion (note the location and depth). - 4.
+Number of pile/columns with damage in locations or quantity and has reduced the structural capacity of the element or the bridge.
 Structural analysis is warranted or has determined repairs are essential to restore the full capacity of the element.
-Structural deficiencies are not limited to impact damage, corrosion, welded bolted or welded bracing connections.
+Structural deficiencies are not limited to impact damage, corrosion, a crack in primary load path member or in the attachment welded to primary member.
 Retain the quantity of the element reported in CS4 if the element is repainted but not repaired.